 AJ Foyt has ALWAYS been my racing hero, because AJ could do it all, in whatever car he climbed into, very few racers can make that claim, at least not at the level that AJ did it!

 Janie and I are partners in the 44x mod coupes.
 A good friend, who has moved on to the Big Track in the sky, Michael Simmons was an original partner in the 44x coupes as well, forming Simmons & Wood Race Cars.
-Janie was my crew chief/spotter and my biggest supporter, digging right into all activities at the race track.
+Like many small local race teams, we live the life of few crew members and a lot of work for the family.
+Janie is my crew chief/crew/spotter and my biggest supporter, digging right into all activities at the race track.

 We sponsor our cars through LTS Performance Motorsports and Simmons & Wood Race Cars.
 As a retired person the racing and hot rods/motorcycles now keep me busy and out of Janie's hair.
 Janie and I live in Centennial, CO, south of Denver.
 We have three grown children Tim, Alisa and Jenna and four grand children, Zach, Kaleb, Shaun and Sophie.